What if everything you thought you knew about measuring customer service and the customer experience was wrong?

 - Agent language and responses that are annoying your customers

-Tethr provides actionable insights.
-In real time, discover the underlying issues that create high effort experiences for your customers.
+Tethr provides actionable insights, making it easy to start really measuring customer service.
+In real time, discover the underlying issues that create high-effort experiences for your customers.
 Providing highly targeted training to your call center can turn struggling agents into top performers.
 The more highly qualified agents you have, the more loyal your customers will be.

 In the name of customer churn, it’s time to understand where you’re causing high effort for your customers.